nix-community/nix-direnv/README.md

 use flake ~/myflakes#project
 ```

+### Backwards compatibility

+If you also provide a `shell.nix` for non-Flakes enabled versions of Nix, you may
+use `use_flake_if_supported` which will automatically fall back to `use_nix` if the
+current Nix version does not support Flakes.
+In this situation, changes to
+`flake.nix` and `flake.lock` will still automatically trigger a reload.

 ## Storing .direnv outside the project directory

 A `.direnv` directory will be created in each `use_nix` project, which might